SxYxuse/svelte-5-kit-boilerplate/README.md

 This is a boilerplate project for SvelteKit (Svelte 5).
 It provides a starting point for building web applications using the Svelte framework.

-/!\ INPORTANT : You should check if any upgrade is available in dependencies
+/!\ IMPORTANT : You should check if any upgrade is available in dependencies

 ## Dependencies